 Banana Nut Muffins that taste like they came straight out of your favorite bakery!
-Moist, tender, a and bursting with fresh banana flavor and warm cinnamon, you’ll be hard pressed to eat just one.
+Moist, tender and bursting with fresh banana flavor and warm cinnamon, they’re the perfect breakfast or snack treat.

-G, on the other hand, can’t get enough of melons, oranges, berries, bananas or any type in season.
-Every time we go to the grocery store, he would stock up on all sorts of fresh produce to meet his RDA (recommended daily allowance).
-The only problem is, his eyes are bigger than his stomach and we always end up with fruits withering away on the kitchen counter.
+G loves fruit, and every time we go to the grocery store, he would stock up on this fresh produce to enjoy throughout the week.
+The only problem is, his eyes are bigger than his stomach, and we always end up with fruits withering away on the kitchen counter.

-When I strolled in the kitchen this morning, I found a bunch of bananas already yellowing their way to the trash.
-This irks me more than anything but instead of nagging his ear off for buying more than he can consume, I decided to be nice and bake his favorite banana nut muffins.
+When I strolled into the kitchen this morning, I found a bunch of bananas already yellowing their way to the trash.
+My cheap bum can’t stand any waste, but instead of nagging his ear off for buying more than he can consume, I decided to be nice and bake his favorite banana muffins with walnuts.

 - 1 tablespoon baking powder